-On your mobile clinic’s dashboard: health promoting strategies
+On your mobile clinic’s dashboard: Health promoting strategies

 by Tyler LeComer, Harvard Medical School, MD Candidate